parkyangbs/meraki_client_location/README.md

-# meraki_client_location
-Show Meraki wifi clients in Google maps
+# Display Wifi Location on Google maps
+Using Meraki location scan API to push wifi client location data to an external DB and display the location on Google maps

 # Environment
 - Python3
-- MongoDB
+- MongoDB7.0.5
 - ngrok
 - Meraki
 - Debian 11
 - Google Maps API
+- flask

 # Installation Instruction
 1) Download from github